Leyton Buzzard: Independent Circuit (2017–present)

-Insane Championship Wrestling (2018–present)
+Insane Championship Wrestling (2017–2023)

-In 2018, Leyton Buzzard made his debut for Insane Championship Wrestling (ICW), as the assistant to Joe Hendry.
+In 2017, Leyton Buzzard began competing in squash matches for Insane Championship Wrestling (ICW) before making his debut-proper as the assistant ("Prestigious Intern") to Joe Hendry.
 He was unwaveringly loyal to Hendry, who later added Kez Evans and Ravie Davie to his stable, the Dallas Mavericks.
 Eventually, Hendry got annoyed with Buzzard losing all the time, and began denigrating him more and more until Buzzard turned face.
 The feud between the two men culminated at Shug's Hoose 6, with the stipulation being a career versus freedom of speech match (if Buzzard won, Hendry would leave ICW, and if Hendry won, Buzzard would be forced to wear a mask and be silent until Fear & Loathing XII).
 On night one of the event, Buzzard defeated Hendry, by hitting a uranage and a 450 splash on him to win the match.
 On night two, Buzzard was announced as James Storm's opponent, after Storm attacked Grado before the bell rang.
 Towards the end, Grado interfered by performing a rolling cannonball to Storm in the corner, allowing Buzzard to hit a 450 splash, and win the match.

 Following this, Buzzard would be in the involved in the title chase for the Zero-G Championship, ICW's junior heavyweight championship.
 On 12 October 2019, at Gonzo, Buzzard was defeated by reigning champion Liam Thomson in the main event.
 On 15 December, at Fight Club, Buzzard became the number one contender, by defeating longtime rival Kieran Kelly.
 Although the match would be set for Square Go! on 2 February 2020, Thomson, who was already booked for an open challenge title match, decided to defend the title against Buzzard the same night.
 Buzzard defeated Thomson to win his first title in ICW.
 On 19 January 2020, at Fight Club, Buzzard defeated TK Cooper in his first defence of the title.
 On 1 February, at Gonzo 3, Buzzard defeated Kenny Williams.
 The next day, at Square Go!, Buzzard dropped the title back to Thomson, ending his reign at 49 days.
-At ICW Fear and Loathing 2022, Buzzard won the ICW World Heavyweight Championship defeating Craig Anthony, Stevie James and former champion Kez Evans in a Four way elimination match.
+At ICW Fear and Loathing 2022, Buzzard won the ICW World Heavyweight Championship defeating Craig Anthony, Stevie James and champion Kez Evans in a Four-Way Elimination match.

 As ICW World Heavyweight Champion, Buzzard declared he would be a "travelling World Champion" in the same way that Drew Galloway had for ICW in 2015.
-In addition to contests with LJ Cleary and Kenny Williams in Glasgow, he announced and made a series of title defences internationally for independent promotions in Canada, Ireland, Germany (Westside Xtreme Wrestling), Spain, Sweden and Italy.
+During his six month reign he defended the championship in Scotland, Italy, Spain, Sweden, Ireland, Canada and England.
+In ICW, he would defend the title against LJ Cleary, Big Damo and reigning Union of European Alliances European Heavyweight Champion Andy Roberts before losing to Aaron Echo in a Square Go! cash-in at ICW's Get the F Out! event.
+Buzzard then announced a hiatus from ICW.

+Big Japan Pro-Wrestling (2023-present)

+Buzzard debuted for Big Japan Pro-Wrestling in August 2023.